JungleComputing/constellation-rust/README.md

 ---

 ## TODO
-- Implement multithreaded base version.
-- Go through all mod.rs/lib.r and make all files private, which are not included in the API. (currently pretty much everyting is public)
+- Improve thread_handler to minimize locking of thread data structures
 - Steal strategies
 - Steal pools
-- Add functionality to specify max size of work_queues on each executor thread
+- Add functionality to specify max size of work_queues on each executor thread (currently each thread has unlimited queues and the thread handler tries to load balance it)
 - Enhance ConstellationError functionality and insert appropriate error messages where returned
 - Simplify API as much as possible, while maintaining expressivness
 - Publish on crates, add links to documentation and crate on this github page